 Competency 1 2 3 4 5 N/A

+N. Consultation and Interpretable and /

 IX.
-Consultation and Interprofessional/
+Consultation and Interprofessional/ Interdisciplinary Skills

-Interdisciplinary Skills

 Demonstrates knowledge and respect for the roles and perspectives of other professions.

 Applies this knowledge in direct consultation with WVU faculty and staff.

 Participates in required outreach programs over evaluation period.
 YES NO

 Strengths exibited over evaluation period:

 Areas of growth over evaluation period:

+Areas or growth over evaluation period.

 Methods of Evaluation

-Planning Discussion ]
+Planning Discussion]

-De-briefing Discussion ]
+De-briefing Discussion

 Co-facilitation

 Direct Observation

-EVALUATION OF INTERN PERFORMANCE: OUTREACH

-Signature (Intern):

-Signature (Supervisor):
+Signature (Intern): Signature (Supervisor):

-Professional Wide Competencies
+Profession Wide Competencies